ccorcos/database-experiments/README.md

 I want to do some more performance testing with SQLite and LevelDb for comparison.
 Will need to polish things up to get there.

-## Synchronous B+ Tree (lib/bptree-sync.ts)
+## In-Memory B+ Tree (lib/InMemoryBinaryPlusTree.ts)

-Staring from bptree2.ts
+Starting from bptree2.ts

-With externalized storage, use SQLite as a storage option.
+- Improved list() to allow open/closed bounds and reverse.
+- Using a Map instead of an object to store nodes.